IdaElmBro/Spatial_exam/README.md

 ```

 The analysis for the project is all contained within one markdown file: `Spatial.Rmd` (also provided as a html).
-In order to reproduce the analysis, all chunks can be run at once or one by one.
+In order to reproduce the analysis, all chunks can be run at once or one by one in the RStudio environment.
 The markdown both installs and loads all the required dependencies, so no setup is necessary.